-You will need to show that a hotel did not maintain proper cleaning standards or that a manufacturer's defect allowed bacteria to spread.
+You must show that a hotel did not maintain proper cleaning standards or that a manufacturer's defect allowed bacteria to spread.
 You will want to compile evidence that shows how each party is responsible and link their actions - or non-actions - to your contacting the disease.

 If, on the other hand, no manufacturing defect was found in the hot tub, but evidence exists that the hotel did not follow local health and safety codes, you could likely file against the hotel.

-You will need to prepare for the defendants, such as the hotel or manufacturer, to mount a vigorous defense against the lawsuit.
-They are likely to argue there is not a clear link between your illness and their actions.
+You must prepare for the defendants, such as the hotel or manufacturer, to file a motion to dismiss the suit.
+They are likely to argue that there is no clear link between your illness and their actions.

 For example, you planned a three-week trip around the state of California.
 You stayed at ten hotels and two vacation rentals.
 You also visited a spa during your final week.
 Legionnaires' Disease has an incubation period of up to two weeks, and you come down with the illness two days after arriving home.

 While the places you stayed during the first half of the trip would be outside the incubation period, any place you visited during the last twelve days would potentially be liable.
-Most defendants would say you cannot show a clear link between the illness and their business.
+Most defendants would say you cannot clearly link the illness and their business.